 To reserve our meeting room please fill out an application for approval by the Library Director.
-Applications must be fully completed, signed by the applicant, and should be submitted at least two weeks in advance of the requested date.
-The facility may not be used for sales or purely social purposes nor for the benefit of private individuals or commercial concerns.
+Applications must be fully completed, signed by the applicant, and should be submitted at least two weeks in advance.
+The facility may not be used for sales, purely social purposes, or for the benefit of private individuals or commercial concerns.
 Furthermore, the meeting room may not be used by tutors except when administering a test or showing a curriculum related movie.

-Authorization to use the meeting room does not guarantee sole usage since patrons wishing to use the microfilm machine, access local history materials, and users of the Digital Media Lab may do so.
+Authorization to use the meeting room does not guarantee sole usage since patrons wishing to use our microfilm, local history materials, or Digital Media Lab may do so.
 Food and drink are expressly prohibited.
 All meetings must end by our regular library closing time.
 The applicant is responsible for compliance with all regulations and must be in attendance at the meeting.
 The capacity of the room is 20 and may not be exceeded.

 The book drop is located outside the library to the right of the doors.
 It is for books ONLY.
 There will be a $1.00 charge for any media (audiobooks, DVDs, CDs, games, etc) placed in the Book Drop.
 All media must be returned to the library circulation desk.

 (All amounts are listed per day unless otherwise specified and are for Lee-Whedon owned materials.)

 |Late Children’s Books||5 cents|